marcinms7/AI-pygame-tictactoe/README.md

 Currently it has 4 graphical styles and choice between AI simulation or Player competing against AI.
 No difficulty settings, this could be trained in the future.

+To play, just download this repo and use terminal to open gameinit.py
+Requirements: pygame 1.9.6